root-project/root/interpreter/llvm/src/docs/LangRef.rst

     This function attribute indicates that the function does not call itself either directly or indirectly down any possible call path.
 This produces undefined behavior at runtime if the function ever does recurse.
+``willreturn``
+    This function attribute indicates that a call of this function will either exhibit undefined behavior or comes back and continues execution at a point in the existing call stack that includes the current invocation.
+    Annotated functions may still raise an exception, i.a., ``nounwind`` is not implied.
+    If an invocation of an annotated function does not return control back to a point in the call stack, the behavior is undefined.
+``nosync``
+    This function attribute indicates that the function does not communicate (synchronize) with another thread through memory or other well-defined means.
+    Synchronization is considered possible in the presence of `atomic` accesses that enforce an order, thus not "unordered" and "monotonic", `volatile` accesses, as well as `convergent` function calls.
+Note that through `convergent` function calls non-memory communication, e.g., cross-lane operations, are possible and are also considered synchronization.
+However `convergent` does not contradict `nosync`.
+    If an annotated function does ever synchronize with another thread, the behavior is undefined.
 ``nounwind``
     This function attribute indicates that the function never raises an exception.
 If the function does raise an exception, its runtime